rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 - the broker could not find a destination queue for it
 - the broker failed to accept the message due to an internal error

-We can find an example of this type of producer in the project [transient-consumer](transient-consumer).
+We can find an example of this type of producer in the project [fire-and-forget-producer](fire-and-forget-producer).
 It is the `ScheduledTradeRequester` producer that we have used so far.

 #### When is this type of producer useful